rancelin/Podman-Lampstack/README.md

 > Shows all the existing pods.
 Helps you check if the pod has been correctly removed.

 `podman ps --pod`
 > Shows all the currently running containers in a pod.
-Help you check if all the containers have been correctly stopped.
+Helps you check if all the containers have been correctly stopped.

 `podman rm -f <container_id>`
 > Forcefully stops and removes a container.
 It should not be needed since `podman pod rm lmpp-stack` should have removed the containers as well.